Renters’ Rights Bill 2025

 Providing safe and quality housing is the very least tenants expect and deserve.

-💡 It will be more important than ever to use an experienced Letting Manager to advise and maintain your property to ensure full
+💡 It will be more important than ever to use an experienced Letting Manager to advise and maintain your property to ensure full compliance.

-9. PRIVATE RENTAL SECTOR DATABASE
+9. PRIVATE RENTAL SECTOR DATABASE + Ombudsman

 This will compile information about landlords and properties to ensure compliance and better industry standards.
+These will be rolled out across 2027/2028.

 10. USE A GOOD LETTING AGENT AND YOU HAVE NOTHING TO FEAR ABOUT 1-9 ABOVE.